 2022/23 WINTER CLASSES

 Playwriting 2 with Art Devine

-Playwriting 2 with Art Devine (for experienced playwrights/graduates of Playwriting 1) You’ve mastered the fundamentals of storytelling in Playwriting I or you’re an experienced playwright.
+(for experienced playwrights/graduates of Playwriting 1) You’ve mastered the fundamentals of storytelling in Playwriting I or you’re an experienced playwright.
 Now it’s time to embark on your journey to a one-act or full-length play.
 Art will help you shape your story for the stage.
 At the end of the session, there will be a showcase of scenes from your larger work complete with a director and actors.
 This is an 8-week course that includes a one-on-one session with Art.
 Classes are held in the Community Room of Cape Rep’s Cape House.
-8 weeks Saturdays 9 am -1pm, January 21 – March 4, Showcase March 18 – 19, Fee: $350 Register Online
+There are limited spots available so call now to register 508.896.1888 or online at caperep.org.
+8 weeks Saturdays 9 am -1pm, February 4 – March 25, Showcase Date TBD, Fee: $350 call the box office for info.

 For more information and to register for classes, call 508-896-1888 or email us at firstname.lastname@example.org